conda-forge/trilinos-feedstock/README.md

 Summary: Sandia's suite of HPC solvers and enabling technologies

-Fast, compiled object-oriented algorithms and enabling technologies for the solution of large-scale, complex multi-physics engineering and scientific problems.
+Fast, compiled object-oriented algorithms and enabling technologies that support the solution of large-scale, complex multi-physics engineering and scientific problems.

 Current build status
 ====================